A challenging experience working in the charity sector inspired Fozia Haider to becoming a trustee.

 I wanted to be a trustee and to make an impact.
 Also, I wanted to be reassured on what good governance was and looked like.
 I’d read up about it on the Charity Commission website but I wanted more.
 I wanted to know about the role of a board member and the role of the CEO and how they work together.

-How did you find out about Getting on Board’s Charity Board Leadership Programme?
+How did you find out about the Charity Board Leadership Programme?

 I found out about it on Twitter!
-I joined Twitter in 2019 so I could manage the social media for the charity I was working with and then when I was furloughed I spent more time on it and started following more people in the charity sector.
+When I was furloughed [during the pandemic] I spent more time on it and started following more people in the charity sector.

 Penny [Wilson, Getting on Board, CEO] is brilliant, Anj [Handa, Charity Board Leadership Programme trainer] is brilliant.
 The course content was great; well structured.
 It was facilitated really well and the speakers were really, really good.